Brugmansia sanguinea [broog-MAN-zee-ah, san-GWIN-ee-a], is a flowering shrub native to the Andes mountains in South America.

 Never grow it in a spot where children or pets can easily reach it.

 More in our article on the Poisonous Angels Trumpets

 Suggested Brugmansia Sanguinea Uses

-Give the plant a home with lots of sunlight, but ensure the plant receives cool temperatures at night and during the winter.
+Give the plant home lots of sunlight, but ensure the plant receives cool temperatures at night and during the winter.

-Plants can grow into a large shrub, but can kept to a reasonable size with occasional pruning.
+Plants can grow into a large shrub but can be kept to a reasonable size with occasional pruning.